Qzzr makes it easy to find royalty-free images

 Not at all.
 We cannot accept liability as it’s impossible for us to know if you have permission or not.
 We make it clear in our Terms of Service that we forbid the use of posting any images that do not have permission from the owner.
 We deal with copyright infringement according to the Digital Millenium Copyright Act.

 Can I just attribute the image to the original creator or source?

 Sure, but that still doesn’t make it legal.
 Giving credit through attribution does avoid plagiarism, but it still does not give you legal permission unless the license says so.
-If you do have a licence to add attribution, you'll need to do so in the outcome description section of your quiz or using a tool such as Photoshop to add the attribution directly on the images.
+If you do have a license to add attribution, you'll need to do so in the outcome description section of your quiz or using a tool such as Photoshop to add the attribution directly to the images.

 If I find an image on Google Image search does that mean I can use it?